JamieKnight/formica/README.md

 $failedValidators = $resultSet->failed('email_address');
 ```

-Turn a result-set into a message-set and you'll be able to display nice human-readable messages to the end user.
+Turn a resultset into a messageset and you'll be able to display nice human-readable messages to the end user.

 ```php
 $messageSet = Formica::messages($resultSet);